pantheon-systems/documentation/source/content/guides/disaster-recovery/03-site-goes-down.md

 ### Executive Escalation

-In cases where regular emergency support is not resolving the issues,  and the incident is causing significant customer business impact, Pantheon executive involvement may become necessary.
+In cases where regular emergency support is not resolving the issues and the incident is causing significant customer business impact, Pantheon executive involvement may become necessary.
 Note that these parties may already be notified and involved through internal escalation by the Account team.

 ## Ongoing Diagnosis